aveshCS/aveshCS/README.md

-- 👋 Hi, I’m Avesh, currently a first year Computer Science Student
+- 👋 Hi, I’m Avesh, currently a second year Computer Science Student
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on the front end of a Website